 If an individual is approved for deferred action status, they receive protection from removal or deportation during the duration of the deferred action period, which can last for up to two years and can be renewed as long as the individual still meets the program’s requirements.
 In addition, the individual becomes eligible to obtain legal employment authorization.

 If you are living in the United States illegally and you believe that you may qualify for deferred action status, an experienced attorney can help walk you through the application process in order to help you take advantage of this valuable opportunity.
-Contact the Austin immigration attorneys at the Law Office of William Jang, PLLC, today by calling (512) 323-2333 to speak with a knowledgeable legal professional about your situation and learn more about what we can do for you.
+Contact the Austin deferred action attorneys at the Law Office of William Jang, PLLC, today by calling (512) 323-2333 to speak with a knowledgeable legal professional about your situation and learn more about what we can do for you.

 The Application Process